stevsharp/BlazorGrpc/README.md

 # BlazorGrpc

-BlazorGrpc is a sample project demonstrating how to implement a gRPC service using ASP.NET Core Blazor and Entity Framework Core for CRUD operations.
+BlazorGrpc is a project demonstrating the integration of Blazor and gRPC for building a real-time, highly responsive web application using modern web technologies.

-This project uses SQLite as the database provider.
+This project aims to showcase how Blazor WebAssembly and gRPC can be used together to create efficient and scalable web applications.

+Features
+Blazor WebAssembly: Client-side web UI framework using C# and .NET.
+gRPC: High-performance, open-source RPC framework that can run in any environment.
+Real-time Communication: Utilize gRPC to establish real-time communication between the client and server.
+Scalable Architecture: Designed to handle high loads and scale efficiently.

 ## Prerequisites